2022 Calendar of Events

 Dorflinger White Mills Brilliant Weekend

-The Dorflinger Factory Museum will hold its annual White Mills Brilliant Weekend on September 29 through October 2, 2022.
+The Dorflinger Factory Museum will hold its annual White Mills Brilliant Weekend on September 28 through October 1, 2023.
 The Brilliant Weekend includes an opening reception in the Dorflinger Factory Museum, a Dorflinger Glass Symposium featuring a day of lectures, a banquet, and a Glass Dealer Show and Sale with five of the leading cut glass dealers in the country.
 Advance registration is required for the Brilliant Weekend, and there is a registration fee of $125 per person, which includes all event activities.
-Additional details on the lecture program and registration materials for the event are available here.
+The Glass Dealer Show and Sale is open to the public with a $5 per person admission fee.
+Additional details on the lecture program and registration materials will be available shortly.